RosettaDrone/rosettadrone/README.md

-# Rosetta Drone 2 for **DJI Mavic 2** series
+# Rosetta Drone 2 for **DJI Air and Mavic 2** series
 ## Supports Android 8.0 and newer, with DJI SDK 4.11.1 and Androidx

-## The project now works on DJI Mavic 2 Pro/Zoom/Enterprise, and got live H.264 video stream out , tested on  QGroundcontrol.
+## The project now works on DJI Mavic 2 Pro/Zoom/Enterprise & Mavic Air (and possibly more), and all got live H.264 video stream out, tested on  QGroundcontrol.

             ### **Please create issues and create PR on this fork.**